 Entertainment Building, Commercial skyscraper in Central, Hong Kong

-The building was completed in 1993 by P & T Architects & Engineers Ltd, adding to Hong Kong's expanding skyline.
-It was built during a period when the city was intensifying its high-rise density in the business quarter.
+The building was completed in 1993, designed by P & T Architects & Engineers Ltd, a firm with deep roots in Hong Kong's construction history.
+It was built at a time when Central was rapidly gaining new towers to meet growing demand for office space.

 The building is where business professionals and visitors gather daily, shaping the rhythm of the financial district.
 It reflects how Hong Kong operates as a commercial hub and how people move through their work lives here.